Georgios Papanikolaou: Early life and education

 Papanikolaou was born in Kymi, Greece, on 13 May 1883.
 He attended the University of Athens, where he studied literature, philosophy, languages and music.
 Urged by his physician father, he pursued a medical degree, which he received in 1904.
 He was then conscripted into military service.
 When his military obligation ended in 1906, he returned to Kymi to practice medicine with his father.

-In 1907 he began studying in Germany under Ernst Haeckel at the University of Jena for one semester before moving to the University of Freiburg, where he was supervised by August Weismann.
-He then attended the University of Munich, where in 1910 he received a PhD degree in zoology.
+In 1907, he began studying in Germany under Ernst Haeckel at the University of Jena for one semester before moving to the University of Freiburg, where he was supervised by August Weismann.
+He then attended the Ludwig-Maximilians-Universität München, where in 1910 he received a PhD degree in zoology.

 Career

 Papanikolaou then returned to Athens, where he married Andromachi Mavrogeni, who would later become his laboratory assistant and research subject.
 He next departed for Monaco, where he worked for the Oceanographic Institute of Monaco and participated in the Oceanographic Exploration Team of Prince Albert I of Monaco in 1911.